weyoume/werpcjs/README.md

 ### Signed request

-Requests are signed with Ezira keys belonging to the sender.
+Requests are signed with Protocol Specific keys belonging to the sender.

 Example JSON-RPC request:
 ```json